ehrpg/qstar/docs/character.md

       <span data-bracket-bottom="Circumstance">other bonuses</span>
     </div>

-#### Time
+#### Downtime

-> Spare time represents the time a character can invest in downtime activities.
+> Downtime represents the time a character can invest in downtime activities.

 **GAINED**{.hf} in the course of time.
-A character gains more spare time in between adventures and longer periods of downtime during adventures.
-A character gains 1 spare time each session.
+A character gains more downtime in between adventures and longer periods of downtime during adventures.
+A character gains 1 downtime each session.

 **USED**{.hf} to recuperate, craft, repair and upgrade items and vessels.

-A character can never have more than 10 spare time at any time.
-Spare time gained, if the maximum is reached, is lost.
+A character can never have more than 10 downtime at any time.
+Downtime gained, if the maximum is reached, is lost.

 ## Experience